njprrogers/convert-number-to-english/README.md

 convert-number-to-english
 =========================

-Given an inputted number, convert to English
+Take a number, and convert it to English